Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Methodology

-As for the implicit feature interaction (i.e., $\mathbf{v}^s_{im}$ and $\mathbf{v}^t_{im}$), we exploit a fully connected (FC) layer and the ReLU activation function, as shown in Formula~\ref{equ:5}, for such a purpose.
-Here, we use \textit{im} to denote the word \textit{implicit}.

 We then concatenate the resulting vectors from the explicit feature cross and implicit feature cross, and exploit an FC layer with a Sigmoid activation function to map them to vectors whose length corresponds to the total number of entity-specific features.
-This creates the importance score for each feature in the source entity $\mathbf{p}^s\in \mathbb{R}^{n_{spec}^s\times1}$, and the target entity $\mathbf{p}^t\in \mathbb{R}^{n_{spec}^t\times1}$.
+This creates the importance score for each feature in the source entity $\mathbf{p}^s\in \mathbb{R}^{n_{spec}^s\times1}$.

 Based on the feature importance score, HFA then amplifies important features and down-weights the unimportant ones.
 In the end, the processed entity-specific features and entity-shared features are concatenated for the use of the next module.
-The alignment of the source and target entity features is achieved through a multilayer perceptron (MLP), which is shown below:
+The alignment of the source and target entity features is achieved through MLP, which is shown below: